Viewing historical information about participants

 Media stream details are displayed when you view the details of an individual participant.
-Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Hangouts Meet.
+Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet.

 Indicates whether the information is for the Audio, Video, or Presentation stream.

-When viewing the stream details of a completed call you may see multiple instances of each stream type (for example, if the participant had started presenting, stopped and then started presenting again).
-For in-progress calls you can only see a maximum of one instance of each stream type (reflecting what the participant is currently doing).
+When viewing the stream details of a completed VMR call you may see multiple instances of each stream type (for example, if the participant had started presenting, stopped and then started presenting again).
+For in-progress VMR calls you only see a maximum of one instance of each stream type (reflecting what the participant is currently doing).

 |Start time||The date and time that the media stream started.|